 1 cup snap or sugar peas, cut diagonally in 1 inch pieces

-Serve with sticky jasmine rice.
-Top with fresh chopped coriander (and/or Thai basil) and a wedge of fresh lime and — voila, a meal to wow the wise.
+Serve Whitefish in Yellow Curry with sticky jasmine rice.
+Top with fresh chopped cilantro (and/or Thai basil) and a wedge of fresh lime and — voila, a meal to wow the (ocean) wise.

 Cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer and recipe blogger.
 A Cordon Bleu-trained Chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn and has been sharing all things delicious - right here - since 2010.